 - .* matches zero or more number of dots, used as full-stop.
 Used for pealing since it occurs at the end.

 - [[:space:]] matches the space after a word.
 Used for pealed.

 - ([a-z]) is referenced as 1 and can be used while substitution back.

 On the substituting side we have :

 Backslash is used to escape numeric characters.
 Here peel is followed by the reference 1 from the matched patter which is either ‘ed’ or ‘ing’.
 Followed by 2 which is either a space or a full-stop.
 This regular expression successfully achieves the following transformation:

 - pealed[space] -> peeled[space]

+We had a fun time exploring the applications of sed here at Linuxfordevices.
 The sed command along with regular expressions can be used for very powerful text editing.
 Study more about regular expressions here.
 We only covered the brief applicability of sed command.
 To know more about sed refer to this.